jeremyvlegros/jeremyvlegros/about_me.md

 ### XXXX - 2016

-I got a scientific baccalaureate then swam in the university system, learned a lot of things, tried of lot of things, got a 2 year diploma in computer science, a university diploma for a foreign language
+I got a scientific baccalaureate then swam in the university system, learned a lot of things, tried of lot of things, got a 2 year diploma in computer science, and a university foreign language diploma